Brain metastasis (extensive vasogenic edema)

 DIAGNOSIS: 1&2.
 Left frontal brain tumour: Metastatic undifferentiated carcinoma consistent with an origin from breast.

 - Progesterone receptor negative (no staining)

 - EGFR positive

 SUPPLEMENTARY RREPORT: Further immunohistochemistry shows tumour cells are TTF-1 -ve, CEA -ve, Napsin A -ve, cytokeratin CK7+ and BerEp4+.
 This profile is inconsistent with an origin of tumour from lung and an origin from breast remains highly likely.

-This case illustrates a cortical-subcortical left superior frontal gyrus mass that has a prominent and disproportional vasogenic oedema and mass effect for its size.
-The haemorrhagic component and the location (cortico-subcortical), in the context of the previous history of breast cancer, are strongly suggestive o a brain metastasis, which was further confirmed by histology.
+This case illustrates a cortical-subcortical left superior frontal gyrus mass that has a prominent and disproportional vasogenic edema and mass effect for its size.
+The hemorrhagic component and the location (cortico-subcortical), in the context of the previous history of breast cancer, are strongly suggestive o a brain metastasis, which was further confirmed by histology.